 Around 1900 the biggest employer in Cranleigh was Holden’s timber and building firm.
 It had been established about 1815, when a young carpenter called George Holden came here from Wisborough Green.
 By now, the third generation of Holdens, brothers James and Ebenezer, were in charge of the large yard (1¾ acres) in the centre of the village, on the site of M&S Simply Food.
 There was a timber yard, building stores, joinery shop, plumber’s shop, painter’s shop, stables and a steam saw mill.
 130 men were employed here.
 They specialised in local oak, and exported church bell frames to Russia and Australia.

 Hospital with 1902 extension, in 1907 (photo by H.U.
-Knight, of ‘The Studio’, close to the Obelisk, courtesy of Mrs Vera Wilkinson)
+Knight, of ‘The Studio’, close to the Obelisk, courtesy of Mrs Vera Wilkinson) First Photo: Playing on the flames (photo by H.U.
+Knight, in the Surrey Advertiser)

 In 1906, Holden’s had just completed two prestigious Cranleigh commissions – two new wards and an operating theatre at the Village Hospital, the first alterations since it was opened in 1859, and building the Wesleyan Methodist church, facing the Common.